Kotlin/kotlinx-benchmark/README.md

 ## Using in Your Projects

-The `kotlinx-benchmark` library is designed to work with Kotlin/JVM, Kotlin/JS, and Kotlin/Native targets.
+The `kotlinx-benchmark` library is designed to work with Kotlin/JVM, Kotlin/JS, Kotlin/Native, and Kotlin/WASM (experimental) targets.
 To get started, ensure you're using Kotlin 1.8.20 or newer and Gradle 8.0 or newer.

 ### Gradle Setup